 Model:1 *** select * from table(emp_vote_results()) as t; Model:2 *** select * from table(emp_vote_results()) as t where t.empno = '555666'; Model:3 *** select emp_current_votes(t.empno) from table(emp_vote_results()) as t;

-Example: How to Delete (Drop) a UDF.
+Example: How to Drop a Function

 drop function emp_vote_results;